gameserverapp/Platform/Documentation/docs/dashboard/monetization/supporter_tiers.md

 ![Monetization - Create Supporter Tier 2](/img/dashboard/monetization/supporter_tiers/create_tier_2.jpg)

 ### 2. Configure settings
 In the description you can summarize what is in the Supporter Tier.
-The description is shown on the community website.
+The description is shown on the Community website.

 Enter a currency, price and payment type (one-time or recurring).
 Click `Save settings` to save your changes.